Your cart

 4. SWTICH TO REUSABLE ECO CLEANING TOOLS AND SUPPLIES ♻️

 Try to avoid items that can only be used once or a few times, and especially those that are not biodegradable.
-Try using rags instead of paper towels, sponges made from recycled materials like jute/burlap, and mops without single-use parts like disposable pads.
+Try using rags instead of paper towels, sponges made from recycled materials like jute/burlap, and reusable mops that don't rely on single-use disposable parts like pads.

 Dryer sheets are packed with chemicals and skin irritants, and are really hard on the environment too.
 Wool dryer balls are an amazing way to get your clothes bouncy and soft without chemicals, and each ball can be reused 1,500+ times!
 Plus, they are biodegradable and reduce energy and drying time by 30-40%.
 You can add a drop or two of essential oils to them, to add a nice smell to your laundry, if desired.
 (Lavender and lemon is a great combo!)